Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-replicationpair/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 30 (seconds) -u, --url URL         Huawei OceanStor Pacific API URL.
   --username USERNAME   Huawei OceanStor Pacific API username.
-  -w, --warning WARN    WARN threshold for how long a pair has been without a
-                        complete copy at the far end, as a Nagios range in seconds.
-Off by default, see --critical.
-Example:
-                        `--warning=86400` for one day -v, --verbose         Makes this plugin verbose during the operation.
-Useful for debugging and seeing what is going on under the hood.
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
+                        for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the